Distractor-free Generalizable 3D Gaussian Splatting: Introduction

 \section{Introduction}

-The widespread availability of mobile devices presents unprecedented opportunities for 3D reconstruction, fostering demand for feedforward 3D synthesis capabilities from casually captured images or video sequences (referred to as references).
-Recent approaches introduce generalizable 3D representations to address this challenge, eliminating per-scene optimization requirements, with 3D Gaussian Splatting (3DGS) demonstrating particular promise due to its efficiency~\cite{charatan2024pixelsplat,liu2025mvsgaussian,chen2024mvsplat,zhang2024transplat}.
-In pursuit of scene-agnostic inference from references to 3DGS, existing methods simulate the complete pipeline `inputs references infer 3DGS and outputs novel query views' within each training step, utilizing selected reference-query pairs while optimizing model parameters by query rendering losses.
+The widespread availability of mobile devices presents unprecedented opportunities for 3D reconstruction, fostering demand for feed-forward 3D synthesis capabilities from casually captured images or video sequences (referred to as references).
+Recent approaches introduce generalizable 3D representations to address this challenge, eliminating per-scene optimization requirements, with 3D Gaussian Splatting (3DGS) demonstrating particular promise due to its efficiency~\citep{charatan2024pixelsplat,liu2025mvsgaussian,chen2024mvsplat,zhang2024transplat}.
+In pursuit of scene-agnostic inference from references to 3DGS, existing methods project reference features onto 3D space to predict 3DGS attributes and simulate the complete pipeline: input \textbf{references}, infer \textbf{3DGS}, and \textbf{render} novel query views, within each training step.
+This process utilizes selected reference-query pairs for training and optimizes the model to learn the reference-query 3D consistency through query rendering losses.

-Following this paradigm, a generalizable 3DGS requires both comprehensive training pairs and a trained scene-independent mechanism to understand 3D geometric correlations between references.
-However, these essential components face fundamental challenges from the distractor in unconstrained capture scenarios: (1) real-world scenes typically lack distractor-free data for training, and (2) distractor disrupt 3D consistency among limited references during training and inference processes.